swkeever/skies.dev/content/clean-code/index.md

 In summary,

 - Talk with your team about your project’s style guide.
-- Style according to your project’s style guide.
-Use linting tools to enforce the style guide automatically.
+- Use lint tools to conform to your project’s style guide.
 - Read
   [Martin’s book](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)
   to learn the principles of writing clean code.